Tables at Juniper are first come, first served.

 If you are interested in hosting a party or event at Juniper, please email Sarah Shaw or call 781-446-6950.

-All Spoon + Fork gift cards may be redeemed for food and beverages at either Juniper or Sweet Basil.
-Place your secure order online by clicking on a card below and our fulfillment company will ship to the address of your choice.
+Juniper cards purchased online may be redeemed for food and beverages at Juniper in Wellesley, MA.
+Place your secure online order using the link below and our fulfillment company will ship to the address of your choice.

 Juniper Gift Card